 The management of nausea and vomiting during pregnancy depends on the severity of the symptoms, but some possible alternative treatments include:

-Despite the fact that Zofran has been on the market in the United States for more than 20 years, it was only recently that studies began to examine the possible risk of birth defects as zofran side effects among babies exposed to the morning sickness drug during pregnancy.
+Despite the fact that Zofran has been on the market in the United States for more than 20 years, it was only recently that studies began to examine the possible risk of birth defects among babies exposed to the morning sickness drug during pregnancy.
 Among the birth defects possibly linked to Zofran use in pregnant women are:

-Zofran has not been approved for use in pregnant women, and the FDA has categorized Zofran as a pregnancy Category B medication, which means there is no adequate or well-controlled research examining the safety of Zofran use in pregnant women.
-This is due to the fact that fetal safety data regarding Zofran is based on less than 200 births, although a growing body of research has demonstrated the potential adverse side effects Zofran can have on a developing fetus.
-Pregnant women with questions about the safety of Zofran should talk to their doctors about potential Zofran side effects if they are using the drug and the doctor prescribes it to them for nausea.
+The FDA has categorized Zofran is a pregnancy Category B medication, which means there is no adequate or well-controlled research examining the safety of Zofran use in pregnant women.
+However, a growing body of research has demonstrated the potential adverse effects Zofran can have on a developing fetus.

 The FDA has not issued specific warnings about the use of Zofran in pregnancy, despite the growing body of research linking the anti-nausea drug to an increased risk of serious birth defects, which could pose a serious problem for women with electrolyte imbalances due to severe morning sickness, or hyperemesis gravidarum.
 The following are the actions the FDA has taken to warn consumers and the medical community about the risk of Zofran side effects: